datatribe-collective-oy/gdd-app/README.md

 1.  **Build and start the services:**

-    This command builds the necessary Docker images and starts all services defined in `docker-compose.yaml` in detached mode (`-d`).
+    These commands will build the necessary Docker images and starts all services defined in `docker-compose.yaml` in detached mode (`-d`).

     ```bash
-    docker compose build
-    docker compose up -d
+    docker compose build && docker compose up -d
     ```

     The first run will take some time as it downloads base images, builds custom images, initializes Airflow, and sets up MinIO.